 Dynamic Capstone Experience

-As you approach graduation, you'll complete a capstone course that synthesizes the work you've completed and includes a dynamic experience that is unique to your interests, advances your practice, and applies what you've learned.
+As you near graduation, you’ll complete a personalized capstone course that brings everything you’ve learned together.
+This experience is tailored to your interests, enhances your professional practice, and helps you apply your knowledge.

 A BSN can open doors to teaching, management, and professional specialization.
 The BSN@Home program builds on those skills in a way that stimulates critical thinking and provides the professional perspective necessary for a leadership role.